MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-maintain.md

 Use the **Maintenance Ledger Entries** page to view the entries that make up the amount in the **Maintenance** field.

-## View or print maintenance costs for multiple fixed assets
+### View or print maintenance costs for multiple fixed assets

 In the **Maintenance - Analysis** report, you can select to examine maintenance based on one, two, or three maintenance codes for a specific date or period.
 The report can show the total for all selected assets, or a total for each asset.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Maintenance Analysis**, and then choose the related link.
 2. Fill in the fields as necessary.
 3. Choose the **Print** or **Preview** button.

+For more information, see [Maintenance - Analysis](reports/report-5630.md).

 ## View maintenance ledger entries